Holographic Coarse-Graining: Correlators from the Entanglement Wedge and Other Reduced Geometries: Acknowledgements

 \section{Acknowledgements}

+We are grateful to Daniel \'Avila, Ning Bao, Bartek Czech, Hao Geng, Matt Headrick, Jonathan Heckman, Ayan Mukhopadhyay, Mart\'in Sasieta and Zixia Wei for comments on the first version of this paper.
 The work of AG and YDO is partially supported by Mexico's National Council of Science and Technology (CONACyT) grant A1-S-22886 and DGAPA-UNAM grant IN107520.
 JFP is supported by ``la Caixa'' Foundation (ID 100010434), fellowship code LCF/BQ/PI21/11830029, and by the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~847648.